allabux21/gwright99.github.io/flask-blueprint/09-orm-beef.md

 * I expected to change databases soon.<br>
 Using Sqlite3 made absolute sense for ease of local development, but my intention to eventually host this solution in Kubernetes meant that it would be relatively simple to switch to a more robust database solution (e.g. MariaDB or Postgres).
 Normally I'd discount that the argument that an ORM helps prevent database lock-in (how often are you REALLY going to change your Production database solution?) but in this case it was a valid argument.

-* I would need to manage the database connections myself.<br>
-SQLAlchemy was doing most of the lifting to connect and interact with the database.
-If I jettisoned this component, I would need to replace it with another database-specific package.
-The learning curve might be easier with the new package, but it wasn't guaranteed.

 * I would need to learn the DB functionlity.<br>
 I listed this as a reason for ditching the ORM, but it is also a reason for keeping it.
 I would still have to expend effort to learn the pecularities of the database.
 While this might be better for me long-term, it did not lessen the short-term burden.